user avatar

 Additional Information

-Cook is also running in a special election scheduled for May 4, 2024, to serve the remainder of the unexpired term of former Sen. John Whitmire (D), who held this seat for 40 years until his resignation in late 2023.
+Cook won a special election in May 2024 to serve the remainder of the unexpired term of former Sen. John Whitmire (D), who held this seat for 40 years until his resignation in late 2023.

 Ran unsuccessfully for the same Texas Senate District 15 seat in the 2022 Democratic primary election.